rust-lang/lang-team/src/decision_process/reference.md

   - Equivalent to `abstain`, except that it sets a status of `dissent`.
 This status on one team member does not block a decision.
 A status of `dissent` on two or more team members will block a decision.
+  - Note that `dissent` should not be set when first raising a concern, only after attempts to resolve the concern have been unsuccessful.
 - `rustbot restart`
   - If not in a decision period: error
   - If in a decision period: set all members other than the one issuing the